Omkar-WD/Expedia-Frontend-Clone/expedia-frontend-clone/README.md

 # EXPEDIA-CLONE-FRONTEND

-Expedia.co.in is an online travel agency owned by Expedia Group, an Indian online travel shopping company based in Place.
-The website and mobile app can be used to book airline tickets, hotel reservations, car rentals, cruise ships, and vacation packages.
+Expedia.co.in is an online travel agency owned by Expedia Group, The website is used to book airline tickets, hotel reservations, car rentals, cruise ships, and vacation packages.
+This website is operated by BEX Travel Asia Pvt.
+Ltd., Singapore.

 ## 🛠 Tech Stack
 <img src="https://cdn-icons-png.flaticon.com/512/1199/1199124.png" width=20/> JavaScript